The digital native brand, Thursday Boots, has been making a name for themselves for years now—you’ve probably been seeing their ads everywhere.

 The Verdict

-The Thursday Captain is my favorite boot.
+The Thursday Captain is my favorite boot at the $200 mark.
 It has a comparable build quality to boots nearly twice their price.

 Thursday Chrome leather is durable and requires very little maintenance.
-But if you don’t like the slightly roughed up look that’s common with pull up leather, reconditioning every two months is recommended.
+But if you don’t like the slightly roughed up look common with pull up leather, reconditioning every few months is recommended.

 As for me, I’ve been wearing these boots several times a week for over five years.
-Even when they were soaked through in a snowstorm and had to be dried next to the fireplace (really tough on leather) these held up.
-The sole is still going strong, and when the heel finally wears down, the Goodyear welt makes for an easy swap at the cobbler.
+Even when they were soaked through in a snowstorm and had to be dried next to the fireplace (really tough on leather), these held up.
+The sole held up for four years for me, and then I took them to a cobbler and had a new sole put on.

 Since buying my first pair five years ago, I’ve picked up two more: one in Arizona Adobe, and another in Tobacco Storm King.

-Heavier boots like the Captain can get burdensome if you’re going on a several-mile jaunt, but they’re otherwise very comfortable.
+Quality boots like the Captain can get a bit heavy if you’re going on a several-mile jaunt, but they’re otherwise very comfortable.

 For an affordable, rugged boot that looks masculine but still has a sleek silhouette, you’ll be hard-pressed to find a better value than the Thursday Boots Captain.